k-xvin/kxvin/src/content/projects/Creating a Simple NAS.md

 - Turn on and off remotely.
     - I plan to hook up my [Creating a Simple NAS](/creating-a-simple-nas) I made to this machine, after I iron out some connection stability issues in that code.
 - Measure power consumption of the machine when on.
-- Install a PCI to SATA port adapter to accomodate the boot SSD inside of the machine instead of it being and external USB drive.
+- Install a PCI to SATA port adapter to accommodate the boot SSD inside of the machine instead of it being and external USB drive.
 - Automatic/streamlined system for moving backups and files onto this machine.
     - Need some way to duplicate certain files across local disks and others onto cloud services.
     - Basically, prevent the scenario where I have random copies of backups at random times strewn around.